a project supporting women in prison…

 a fund for children of incarcerated women

-In 2021 I created a fund to directly support programs that benefit the children of women incarcerated in Washington state.
+In 2021 I created a fund to support programs that benefit the children of women incarcerated in Washington state.
 To this fund I donated 20% of all sales of my artwork (in 2021).
-If you are interested in supporting this wor —please be in touch!
-Or you are welcome to make a donation today.
+If you are interested in supporting this work—please be in touch!

 my story